-For each package we build, we have listed three types of dependencies.
+For each package we build, we have listed three, and sometimes four, types of dependencies.
 The first lists what other packages need to be available in order to compile and install the package in question.
-The second lists what packages, in addition to those on the first list, need to be available in order to run the testsuites.
-The last list of dependencies are packages that require this package to be built and installed in its final location before they are built and installed.
+The second lists what packages, in addition to those on the first list, need to be available in order to run the test suites.
+The third list of dependencies are packages that require this package to be built and installed in its final location before they are built and installed.
 In most cases, this is because these packages will hardcode paths to binaries within their scripts.
 If not built in a certain order, this could result in paths of /tools/bin/[binary] being placed inside scripts installed to the final system.
 This is obviously not desirable.